 Max, one of the protagonists of Dark Chronicle, loves potato pies, a treat his mother used to make for them.
 They appear in-game as consumable items that increase his maximum HP.

 Ike of Fire Emblem: Path of Radiance and Radiant Dawn has a fondness for meat - this does come up a few times in the games, but the way Japanese fan artists depict him constantly eating caveman-style slabs of it would make you think it was the meaning of his existence.

-Kirby loves Maxim Tomatoes in the games.
-In the anime, he's obsessed with watermelons, to the point that it was his first word.
+Kirby loves tomatoes, especially Maxim Tomatoes (which completely heal his HP) in the games.
+In the anime, continuity he's obsessed with watermelons, to the point that it was his first word.
 If Squeak Squad is anything to go by, he also loves cake, and if you steal his cake, he will do whatever it takes to get it back!

-The title character is fond of chili dogs in the western cartoons, to such an extent that it's found it's way into recent games.
-Similarly, the AOSTH interpretation of Robotnik / Eggman was known for having a diet that contained nothing but eggs.
+The title character is fond of chili dogs in the western cartoons, to such an extent that it's found its way into recent games.
+Similarly, the Adventures of Sonic the Hedgehog interpretation of Robotnik / Eggman was known for having a diet that contained nothing but eggs.
 It was noted by Grounder in one episode that "He's had eggs everyday for the last ten years."
 In that same episode he brutally assaults Scratch and Grounder for not giving him his daily serving of eggs and made hotcakes instead.